thousandbrainsproject/tbp.monty/docs/contributing/documentation/future-work-widget-metadata.md

 `https://github\.com/thousandbrainsproject/tbp\.monty/.*` `required` `optional` `not-required` `unknown`

-# Owner
+# Contributor

-The owner field should be GitHub usernames, as these are converted to their avatar inside the table.(These values are processed in the `validator.py` code) and can be of the form:
+The contributor field should be GitHub usernames, as these are converted to their avatar inside the table.(These values are processed in the `validator.py` code) and can be of the form:

 `[a-zA-Z0-9][a-zA-Z0-9-]{0,38}`